-Had you asked a hundred Santos fans to identify the club’s brightest star at the start of 2010, you would not have received anything close to a unanimous response.
+Had you asked a hundred Santos fans to identify the club’s brightest star at the start of 2010, you wouldn't have received anything close to a unanimous response.

 A good chunk of the vote would likely have gone to Paulo Henrique Ganso, the elegant playmaker with a topographer’s mastery of space.
 Robinho, back at the Vila Belmiro on loan from Manchester City, would also have been a popular choice.
 A few contrary types might even have chosen Arouca or Wesley, the side’s midfield dynamos, or arch goalhanger André.

 Twelve months later, though?
-Well, there wouldn’t be much of an argument then.
+Well, there wasn't much of an argument then.

 In a fine state

 Os Meninos da Vila, they called them – a starry-eyed reference to two previous groups of Santos kids who had come through the youth ranks together and shone for the senior side.
 In 1978, it was Juary, Pita and João Paulo who had captured hearts and minds.
 Diego, Elano and Robinho had followed in 2002.
-It was fitting, then, that the latter was knocking about in an unofficial fairy-godfather role as Ganso, André and Neymar took on the mantle in the São Paulo state championship.
+It was fitting, then, that the latter was knocking about in an unofficial Fairy Godfather role as Ganso, André and Neymar took responsibility in the São Paulo state championship.

-Brazil’s state leagues can be tedious at the best of times, but that 2010 edition of the Paulistão was a treat, Santos slicing through the field with juvenile abandon.
+Brazil’s state leagues can be tedious at the best of times, but that 2010 edition of the Paulistão was a treat as Santos sliced through the field with juvenile abandon.
 The Peixe started with a 4-0 demolition of Rio Branco (Neymar and Ganso netted two beauties apiece) and rarely let up thereafter, clunking through the gears to finish the round-robin stage with 15 wins and 61 goals from 19 games.